markjamesm/markjamesm.github.io/_posts/2020-10-25-developing-a-cli-music-player-csharp.md

 ## Playing Audio

 Now that a very simple UI had been created, my next order of business was to test out NAudio and see how I could play an MP3 file as a simple proof of concept.
 In order to do so, I created a new file called Player.cs to house the audio playing related functions.
-I used a singleton pattern for the Player class as most audio processing happens on a loop and we don't need multiple audio streams playing at once.

 Inside the Player class, I created a PlayAudioFile() method which read an MP3 file from a static location on my PC and then played it using NAudio.
 The code looked like this: